-Practice/Participant Meeting: Wednesday July 9 at 5:00 PM Judging: Thursday, July 10 at 10:00 AM Superintendent: Hallie Littlejohn
+Practice/Participant Meeting: Thursday July 11 at 11:00 AM

+Judging: Thursday July 11 at 2:00 PM

+Superintendent: Hallie Littlejohn

 - 1. Participants-1 Senior, 1 Intermediate, and 1 Junior Champion Showmanship winner from: Beef, Goat, Horse, Sheep, Swine.
-2025 Contest will be a Senior, Intermediate, and Junior Divisions. - 2.
-Species to be shown Beef, Goat, Sheep, Swine, Horse If Horses are available. - 3.
-If the showman elects not to participate, or if an individual is selected in two or more species, the Reserve Champion is eligible to participate.
+2024 Contest will be a Senior Division and Intermediate/Junior Division. - 2.
+Species to be shown Beef, Goat, Sheep, Swine - 3.
+If showman elect not to participate, or if an individual is selected in two or more species, the Reserve Champion is eligible to participate.
 The Champion must notify Wayne County 4-H Program Coordinator (if eligible in 2 or more) which species that individual selects to participate in. - 4.
-If the Champion or Reserve of species chooses not to participate, then it is left up to the Superintendent and Wayne County 4-H Program Coordinator if that specie will be judged. - 5.
-Every participant will show each species.
+If Champion or Reserve of specie chooses not to participate, then it is left up to Superintendent and Wayne County 4-H Program Coordinator whether to judge that specie. - 5.
+Every participant will show each specie. - Practice time and participant meeting will happen following the conclusion of the Livestock Judging Contest.